 Native plants tell me a complex story about the place they’re in: what the soil is like, how much sun and water falls on them, whether they are adapted to unique conditions, how hardy they are, how close to the ocean or forest, what their companion plants are likely to be, who and what pollinates them.
 They bring back the scents, the bird song, the sighing of wind, the feel of the air, the rock and soil under my feet.
 They hold the long history, and, I sincerely hope, the future of the places where I find them.

 The loss of native plant habitat is a human-induced phenomenon.
 Clearing ground for roads and buildings opens soil for invaders.
-Cargo from ships, trains and trucks crosses the country.
+Cargo from ships, trains, and trucks crosses the country.
 Seeds can travel as far and fast as we can, attached to our tires, our shoes, our suitcases, our pets.
 Gardening brings exotic plants to areas that can’t resist them.
 Agriculture brings a host of seeds to an area, as does growing fodder for livestock, so that hay, for example, has replaced the native grasses on the California hills.

 This is why I’m sorry we’ve lost the original meaning of genius loci.
 If we thought of our native plants as spirits, as guardians of their place, we might be much less willing to destroy them.
-And they are guardians and protectors of their neighborhood, part of the network of beings and entities — trees, soil, rocks, flowers, grasses, animals, insects, fungi, lichen — that both create and hold that habitat together.
-Some of it will inevitably be supplanted by houses, offices, stores, roads.
+And they are guardians and protectors of their neighborhood, part of the network of beings and entities — trees, soil, rocks, flowers, grasses, animals, insects, fungi, lichen — that both create and hold ecosystems together.
+Some of that habitat will inevitably be supplanted by houses, offices, stores, roads.
 I’ve loved my homes.
 I happily use the roads that take me on so many magical adventures.
 Our cities and towns and shopping centers aren’t going anywhere, and more are coming.

 But how differently we would design them if we thought the earth they stand on was alive and sacred.
 If we could recognize that the natural landscape is important in ways that we can’t fathom.
 Imagine thinking that it’s as important as we are.
 Perhaps even more so, since the earth can survive without us, but we can’t survive without its bounty.
 What if we took Pope’s admonition literally, and consulted with the spirit of the place in all our endeavors?
 If the question ‘How can I protect this?’ preceded ‘How can I use this?’
 Then each of us, too, would become genius loci, a guardian spirit of place.